-We have found coyotes to be present and in relatively high densities in almost all of the remaining natural habitat fragments throughout the study area; which includes Thousand Oaks, Agoura Hills and Calabasas.
-Although these animals will visit the surrounding urban areas they tend to prefer the remaining natural open space.
-However, many of the remaining fragments are too small to support a family group of coyotes, and therefore these groups must include multiple fragments within their home range.
-To use these fragmented patches coyotes are forced to travel through the interdispersed developed areas, including crossing roadways of various sizes.
-Some fragments have become separated by large networks of urbanization so that even residents not on the edge of natural areas may come into contact with coyotes as they move between these habitat patches.
+Coyotes were found to be present and in relatively high densities in almost all of the remaining natural habitat fragments throughout the study area.
+Although coyotes will visit the surrounding urban areas, they were found to prefer spending time in the natural open space.
+However, many of the remaining fragments around Thousand Oaks, Agoura Hills and Calabsas are too small to support a family group of coyotes, and therefore these groups must include multiple fragments within their home range.
+To use these fragmented patches coyotes are forced to travel through developed areas, including crossing roadways of various sizes.
+Some habitat fragments have become separated by large networks of urbanization so that even residents not on the edge of natural areas may come into contact with coyotes as they move between these habitat patches.
 However most of the coyotes that occur in these patches are rarely seen by the citizens living around them.
 They tend to be very secretive, which has allowed them to persist in these urbanized areas.

-Coyotes are notoriously known in southern California for becoming nuisance animals; however serious coyote conflicts with humans are actually rare.
-Public reports of nuisance issues range from coyotes being seen during the day to reports of them preying on domestic cats and attacking domestic dogs to the extremely rare incidence of a coyote biting/attacking a person.
-However during our study we also followed 110 urban coyotes with radio collars and saw no such conflicts.
-We are currently looking for funding to examine more closely the behavior of specific animals that do have conflicts with humans and then in turn to use this information to identify methods of dealing with nuisance animals to help reduce conflicts between humans and coyotes.
+Coyotes are notoriously in southern California for becoming nuisance animals; however serious coyote conflicts with humans are actually rare.
+Public reports of nuisance issues range from coyotes being seen during the day to reports of them preying on domestic cats and attacking domestic dogs.
+Only in very rarely have coyotes been accused of biting/attacking a person.
+During the NPS study, biologists followed 110 urban coyotes using radio-collars and observed no such human-coyote conflicts (ie., attacking pets or humans).
+NPS is currently looking for funding to examine more closely the behavior coyotes in more urban areas, such as Griffith Park near downtown Los Angeles where coyotes are considered more of a nuisance than in other parts of Los Angeles and Ventura Counties.
+The data for the proposed study would be used to identify methods of dealing with nuisance animals to help reduce conflicts between humans and coyotes.